dp247/Freeview-EPG/README.md

 - Some kind of image for the programme (this will probably be a screengrab, which doesn't fit poster-based EPGs like Plex's, but is better than nothing)

 ## Disclaimers
 - I'm open to adding any *free-to-air* channels to this EPG, whether that's for an IPTV channel or a Freeview channel, but I won't be adding PPV or subscription-based channels here.
+I haven't added a lot of regional versions of channels, mainly because I didn't want the added bulk if it wasn't needed, but I'm happy to do so on request :D.
 - The software and data are provided as-is.
-While I intend for it to be as reliable as possible, the data is sourced from respective APIs and is out of my control.
+While I intend for it to be as reliable as possible, the data sourced from respective APIs and other projects is out of my control.

 ## Usage